oewntk/oewn-core/PKG-INFO.md

 Licence is CC-4 for original code.

-License is GPL-3 for revisions.
+License is GPL-3 for revisions and new code.

 ## Related ##